yashvardhan90/brain/Spark notes.md

 - 09/03/2023 a platform that let’s eaters place orders when dining in, handles payments, automates restaurant side book keeping and let’s user rate a dish

 - 09/15/2023 website that's aggregates the number of wild animals alive.
-It would track and bring forward to the world the current situation of anim
+It would track and bring forward to the world the current situation of animals.

+- 09/16/2023 website that provides reviews for events.
+Today there's no way of finding if an event or meetup is worth going to.